What is BAP?

 [5] Glasgow RE, Goldstein MG, Ockene JK, Pronk NP.
 Translating what we have learned into practice.
 Principles and hypotheses for interventions addressing multiple behaviors in primary care.
 Am J Prev Med.
 Aug 2004;27(2 Suppl):88-101.

-BAP ™ is a registered trademark of Steven Cole, MD.
-It may be used without permission for patient care and research.
+BAP ™ & BAP-MI ™ are registered trademarks of Steven Cole, MD.
+They may be used without permission for education, patient care, and research.

 Contact US with any questions!